|

 event for Hallowe'en this year was a scary (did you SEE the wigs??!!) boat

-cruise down the Lagan on Wednesday 26th October.
-About 35 of us were
+cruise down the Lagan on Wednesday 26th October 2005.

 entertained with spooky stories by our special guest Sister Mary and